IBM/tekton-tutorial-openshift/docs/lab1/0_setup.md

 ## OpenShift Pipelines

 Before you start the tutorial you must have access to an OpenShift environment with OpenShift Pipelines using Tekton.
 To install OpenShift Pipelines, follow [this guide on installing OpenShift Pipelines](https://github.com/openshift/pipelines-tutorial/blob/master/install-operator.md).

+## Connect to OpenShift

+To connect to your OpenShift cluster, follow the instructions [here](https://ibm.github.io/workshop-setup/ROKS/).

 ## Create a New Project